Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Royce in camp on Carp Lake 2025-08-09 18:26](./attachments/202508091826-000.jpeg "Royce in camp on Carp Lake 2025-08-09 18:26")

-Got into camp after 18:00.
-We set up the tent and had tequila and limes.
-This is a pleasant campsite although footing is bad&mdash;rocks and sticks everywhere.

-We are tired.
-Royce made a quick meal of dried chicken, dried vegetables, and ramen.
-It was better than the backpacker meals and only a little messier (one pot, two spoons, and two cups to wash).
-We slurped it down, had a little more tequila, and started putting camp to bed.

-Then the bugs came.
-Double-plus ungood.
-So bad I put on my bug net and didn't brush my teeth.
-The net helped a lot under the bill of my cap but not so much around the ears.

-We didn't properly close one of the tent doors fast enough, and so we spent several minutes killing mosquitoes by the light of our headlamps.
-(Each tent door has two zippers that must be brought together carefully so that a little flap covers the hole where the zippers don't quite touch).

-In the tent, it was so hot that I couldn't sleep.
-We listened to an audio book version of *Footfall* while I mopped sweat off my face.

-At some point in the night, thunder woke us.
+At some point last night, distant thunder woke us.
 When the rain started, I had to get out of the tent to untangle the toggle that holds the rain fly aside, much as Royce did two nights before.

-As the rain petered out, I drifted off.
-Then the big storm rolled in.
-It rained hard for a while&mdash;no idea how long.
-The tent was lit by lightning several times and there was loud thunder.
+As the rain was petering out and I was drifting into sleep, the storm really hit.
+Hard rain fell for a while&mdash;no idea how long&mdash;several lightning strikes lit the tent and the thunder was loud.

-This morning, some noise woke Royce and we slowly crawled out of the tent.
-Yesterday was a big day for us and we're not spritely.
-So, we enjoy our coffee, chat, and amble around camp, stopping to stare at things and to shake water off the tent and our packs.
-(Everything important was in a pack and was dry.
-So far, our camp discipline is good.)
+This morning, some animal made a noise that woke Royce and we slowly crawled out of the tent to investigate.
+Some stupid squirrel, no doubt.
+Yesterday was a big day for us.
+So we sip our coffee, chat, and amble around camp, stopping only to stare at things and to shake water off our tent and packs.
+Everything important was in a pack and was dry.
+So our camp discipline is good, even if we'e not feeling spritely.

 There is still a slight breeze from the south, so the thunderstorm brought no major weather change.
 The overcast is moderately thick, but not as thick as yesterday evening.
-A few bugs are around but not too many.
+A few bugs are around but they're not bad.

+Saw Osprey hanging around their nest.

+We made very good time on the paddle to Prairie Portage, arriving there just before 15:00.

+Royce made the popular hash browns with hamburger and gravy for dinner.
+There will be leftovers.

 ## 2025-08-10 Day 5: Carp Lake to Ottertrack Lake